macimax/WIKI_STEPMANIA/File-Formats/sm.md

 Sets the path to the music file for this song.

 ### \#OFFSET
-Sets the offset between the beginning of the song and the start of the note data.
+Sets the offset between the beginning of the song and the start of the note data in seconds.

 ### \#BPMS
 Sets the BPMs for this song.
 BPMS are defined in the format `Beat=BPM`, with each value separated by a comma.